 This monitoring plan expands on activities that have been in place in the watershed since 2000, adding thermal monitoring in addition to bringing additional lakes into the program.

+The plan also recommends sampling and monitoring of groundwater, which has not been done systematically in the past.
+In a water strategy document prepared in 2016, Michigan’s Office of the Great Lakes proposed development and funding of a statewide program to monitor surface and groundwater.
+The WMP supports that proposal.
+In the interim, with no state funding for such a program, the WMP recommends that the partners study and implement a system of groundwater sampling.

-The purpose is to provide early notice of changes – either positive or negative – and to track multi-year trends so that the community can respond rapidly and appropriately.
+The purpose of monitoring, in both surface and ground waters, is to provide early notice of changes – either positive or negative – and to track multi-year trends so that the community can respond rapidly and appropriately.

 The program is structured to create baseline data where none exists, and to produce trend lines to alert the community of emerging threats.
 Monitoring results will be evaluated relative to the following water quality objectives: